35297989-(100).jpg

 Published in Madrid by the Vda. de Joaquín Ibarra.

-Dirt, damp stains, cracks and creases.
+Dirt, humidity stains, cracks and wrinkles.

 Measurements: 38 x 43 cm (irregular).